cybertraining-dsc/fa20-523-302/project/project.md

 Status: in progress

 - [ ] Figure 1 does not provide useful information to the report.
 Please remove and use menaingful description of the data.
+- [ ] Please do not use "Below is an" and use numbered figure references instead as provided in the template.
+- [ ] Please provide for each type you classify an example so we can see the differences.
+- [ ] The analysis does not tell how accurate it is
+- [ ] Why are not resting periods such as sleep, light sleep or napping included
+- [ ] Is it possible to distinguish between sitting and eating and sitting and working?
+- [ ] The analysis does not include a benchmark

-Adam Martin, [fa20-523-302](https://github.com/cybertraining-dsc/fa20-523-302), [Edit](https://github.com/cybertraining-dsc/fa20-523-302/blob/main/project/project.md)
+Explain in more detail what you can do with the data after classification Adam Martin, [fa20-523-302](https://github.com/cybertraining-dsc/fa20-523-302), [Edit](https://github.com/cybertraining-dsc/fa20-523-302/blob/main/project/project.md)

 {{% pageinfo %}}